Purplecannon/footnote/doc/WeeklyProgress.md

 #### Alicia Z.

 - Reviewing code from HuskySwap
+- Built Logout Button
-- Started to work on Logout Button
+- Add button to navigate to userHome on project page

 ## Week 10